Hermann Strathmann: Nazi years: 1933–1945

-After the war Strathmann became embroiled in a controversy with an academic colleague from their time together at Erlangen, Hermann Sasse, over the extent to which they had sat back and accepted Naziism.
+After the war Strathmann became embroiled in a controversy with an academic colleague from their time together at Erlangen, Hermann Sasse, over the extent to which they had sat back and accepted Nazism.
 In 1945 Strathmann described himself as "one of the very few men who did not howl with the wolves and ... the only man in the whole university who, as long as it was possible, actively opposed the Nazis by the spoken and printed word."

 Allied occupation years: 1945-1949

 War ended in May 1945 and Nazi dictatorship was replaced, in Bavaria, by US military occupation.
 Strathmann was initially able to continue with his university career at Erlangen.
 However, on 31 January 1947 the US military government removed him from his professorship.
 At least one source insists that this was nothing to do with his Nazi Party membership during the war years, nor with any other Nazi organisation.
 That left open the possibility that the Americans had responded to some malicious denunciation.
 Strathmann became convinced that they had been prompted by untrue reports from his colleague Hermann Sasse.
 In any event, he was formally "rehabilitated" within less than twelve months, but retired from his university career in 1948 which was the year of his 66th birthday.

 In 1945 Strathmann returned to his political career which he pursued for some time after he had concluded his work at the university.
 In 1945 he joined the new Bavarian Christian Social Union (Christlich-Soziale Union in Bayern / CSU) party, and he sat as a party member in the Bavarian regional parliament (Landtag) between 1946 and 1950.
 Within the somewhat fragmented CSU grouping in the Landtag, and despite being a Protestant theologian, Strathmann was a member of the CSU faction surrounding Josef Müller.
 Not withstanding some denominational dilution caused by the arrival of refugees driven out by ethnic cleansing in parts of Poland and Russia east of the Oder-Neisse line which had been part of Germany before 1945, Hermann Strathmann remained member of a Protestant minority within an overwhelmingly Roman Catholic Bavarian state.
 Nevertheless, for historical reasons that dated back to the Thirty Years' War, the sub-region of Franconia in which Strathmann had made his home since 1918 was predominantly Protestant, and in the Bavarian CSU's party leadership committee Strathmann represented the Evangelical Christians.